kradalby/munin/README.md

 Munin is a static "api" image gallery generator.
 Munin will take a folder structure and turn it into a linked json api with responsive images.
 The idea is that the input folder structure will act as the "state" or "source of truth" and will be compared to the currently generated gallery and a diff will be generated.
 The first run will create a new gallery and the consecutive runs will only encode thumbnails and json files for new images/folders.

-Munin does not come with a frontend, and encourages you to "bring your own" or pair it with [Hugin](https://github.com/kradalby/hugin).
+Munin does not come with a frontend, and encourages you to "build your own" or pair it with [Hugin](https://github.com/kradalby/hugin).

-Munin uses ImageIO for reading image metadata and encoding of images which currently makes it macOS only.
-The grand central dispatch infrastructure is used to parallellise a lot of the tasks to speed up encoding on multi processor machines.
+Munin uses [libgd](https://libgd.github.io) (via [SwiftGD](https://github.com/twostraws/SwiftGD)), [libexif](https://libexif.github.io) and [libiptcdata](http://libiptcdata.sourceforge.net) to read, resize, write images and their metadata.
+Munin runs on both macOS and Linux.

 ## Features